MinecraftForge/Srg2Source/README.md

 ## Basic Usage

-1. Install IntelliJ IDEA from http://www.jetbrains.com/idea/
+1. Install IntelliJ IDEA from http://www.jetbrains.com/idea/ , and install the plugin: Preferences > Plugins > Install plugin from disk... > Srg2Source.jar

-2. Preferences > Plugins > Install plugin from disk... > Srg2Source.jar
+2. Open your project (if you aren't already using IDEA, go to File > Import Project, make sure you can build the project before continuing)

 3. Srg > Apply .srg with IntelliJ rename refactoring (new menu item), choose a .srg file, and your project will be transformed